mark-gerarts/automapper-plus/README.md

 #### Handling object construction
-You can specify how the new destination object will be constructed (this isn't relevant if you use `mapToObject`).
+You can specify how the new destination object will be constructed (this isn't relevant if you pass the destination object directly).
 You can do this by registering a *factory callback*.
 This callback will be passed both the source object and an instance of the AutoMapper.

 ```php
 <?php